urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/10 Stream API.md

             // 0 is the initial value of the accumulator Integer sum = integers.reduce(0, (previousElement, currentElement) -> previousElement + currentElement);
         count()
-          Returns the count of elements in this stream It is an special case of reduce min()
+          Returns the count of elements in this stream as a long value It is an special case of reduce min()
           Returns the minimum element of this stream according to the provided Comparator